 Just like other financial products like a Home Loan or Personal Loan, banks check your Credit Score to qualify you for a Car Loan.
 The better your score, the better your options will be.
 If you have a low Credit Score, you will likely have to pay a higher interest rate or banks can also reject your application.

 Starting a new business

 Planning to start your own business and looking for funds?
 We suggest you check your Credit Score before applying for a business loan.
 If your score is anything less than 750, banks may reject your loan application.
-With a good credit history, you can negotiate with lenders for better deals and interest rate.
+With a good credit history, you can negotiate with lenders for better deals and interest rates.

 Getting a new job

 If you are on the lookout for a new job, make sure to update your Credit Score along with your resume!
 Some employers reach out to credit bureaus to collect information about a candidate’s credit history before taking a final employment call.

 If you have a low score, it could imply that you are not good at managing your finances or you haven’t cleared your debts and can make you look irresponsible to the hiring manager.

 Psst…not sure about your Credit Score?
 Don’t worry!
 Check your latest Experian Credit Score for free in less than 3 minutes!